hhumbertoAv/ecofloc/sdEnergyPerf/README.md

 ## Important Considerations

-If the `ePerfSD` tool reports a power consumption result of `0`, this could indicate that the measurement interval and/or the total analysis time are too short.
+- If the `ePerfSD` tool reports a power consumption result of `0`, this could indicate that the measurement interval and/or the total analysis time are too short.
 In such cases, try incrementing the measurement interval and extending the total analysis time.

+- If you encounter an error related to "/proc/<PID>/io", ensure you are running the application on a real machine and not in a virtual environment.